Law 694: Trial Advocacy and Law 695: Trial Advocacy Workshop

 While the primary focus of the Trial Advocacy curriculum is to prepare students for a career in litigation, the program also conveys significant benefits to students interested in a transactional or other non-litigation practice.
 Through the Trial Advocacy curriculum, students will gain exposure to the key elements of a legal career in any field, including ethics and professional responsibility, analytical and critical thinking skills, communication and presentation skills, and norms for interaction with clients and other stakeholders.

 Sequence and Prerequisites: Evidence (Law 682) is a prerequisite or may be taken concurrently with the fall Trial Advocacy courses (Law 694 and Law 695).
-The fall semester courses in Trial Advocacy (Law 694) and the Trial Advocacy Workshop (Law 695) are prerequisites to the spring semester options Advanced Trial Advocacy – Criminal Trial Section (Law 694) and Advanced Trial Advocacy – Civil Trial Section (Law 694).
+The fall semester courses in Trial Advocacy (Law 694) and the Trial Advocacy Workshop (Law 695) are prerequisites to the advanced options; Advanced Trial Advocacy – Criminal Trial Section (Law 694) and Advanced Trial Advocacy – Civil Trial Section (Law 694).

-- Trial Advocacy Workshop (3 pass/fail credit hours) – A determination of passing or failing performance will be based on attendance and participation in weekly small group exercises and discussions.
+- Trial Advocacy Workshop (3 pass/fail credit hours) – A determination of passing or failing grade will be based on attendance and participation in weekly small group exercises and discussions.